Dorna Candrenilor

-Dorna Candrenilor (Dorna Kandreny) is a commune located in Suceava County, Bukovina, northeastern Romania.
-It is composed of three villages: namely Dealu Floreni, Dorna Candrenilor, and Poiana Negrii.
-It included five other villages until 2003, when these were split off to form Coșna Commune.
+Dorna Candrenilor (Dorna Kandreny) is a commune located in Suceava County, in the historical region of Bukovina, northeastern Romania.
+It is composed of three villages: Dealu Floreni, Dorna Candrenilor, and Poiana Negrii.
+It included five other villages until 2003, when these were split off to form Coșna commune.

+The commune is situated in the Moldavian Subcarpathians, at an altitude of 825 m, on the banks of the river Dorna and its right tributary, the Negrișoara.
+It is located in the southwestern part of the county, 8 km west of the city of Vatra Dornei and 116 km southwest of the county seat, Suceava.
+Dorna Candrenilor is traversed east to west by national road DN17 (part of European route E58), which starts in Suceava and ends in Dej.
+The village of Poiana Negrii is also part of the Via Transilvanica long-distance trail.

+At the 2021 census, the commune had a population of 2,966; of those, 94.74% were Romanians.

 There is a small aerodrome in Dealu Floreni.
 Two well-known Romanian brands of mineral water, more specifically Dorna and Poiana Negrii, trace their name from this area.